ankitkkataria/Folder-Encryption-Decryption-in-Cpp/README.md

 python3 makeTestDir.py
 ```

-> **Note:** Test files are not included in the repository as they contain random generated content.
+> **Note:** Test files are not included in the repository as they contain randomly generated text.
 ### 2. Build the Project

 ```bash